Benefield: Benefield Castle

 Established in 1208, all that remains is a moated platform west of the church.
 It has been derelict since 1315 or earlier.
-It may have been one of the numerous forts thrown up during the anarchy of King Stephen's reign (1138–44).
+It may have been one of the numerous forts thrown up during the Anarchy of King Stephen's reign (1138–44).
 It was in existence in 1208, when John seized it for the debts of Hugh de Lisurs.
 On 15 May 1264, the day following the Battle of Lewes, Henry III, while a prisoner with Simon de Montfort, issued a mandate to the knights and others in Benefield Castle, stating that peace having been made between the king and his barons, they were not to go out of the castle nor do any ill in those parts.
-It was probably in the following year that, the castle being held for Edward the king's son, the men of the castle plundered the manor of Biggin and crossed the river to Oundle, where and at Ashton they took a number of cattle.
+It was probably in the following year that, the castle being held for Edward, the king's son, the men of the castle plundered the manor of Biggin and crossed the river to Oundle, where and at Ashton they took a number of cattle.
 The men of Oundle, however, made a counter-attack and recovered many of their beasts.
 Not long after this date the castle was probably dismantled.
-In 1298 it is described as an old castle, (fn.
-4) and in 1315 the site of the castle only is referred to. (fn.
-5) It continued a ruin and is so described in 1378.
+In 1298 it is described as an old castle, and in 1315 the site of the castle only is referred to.
+It continued a ruin and is so described in 1378.

 Rectory Farm

-The building dates from 1877-8 and is tall and gabled.
+The building dates from 1877 to 1878 and is tall and gabled.

 Fermyn Woods Hall

-Located about 2 mi south-west as an Elizabethan centre in the plan of a letter 'E' with neo-Elizabethan extensions of ca.1850.
+Located about 2 mi south-west, Fermyn Woods Hall has an Elizabethan centre in the plan of a letter 'E' with neo-Elizabethan extensions of ca.1850.
 The south side of the stables has the gateway from nearby Lyveden New Bield as its centrepiece.
 The Hall was occupied by the Belville family in the 1930s.
-When they left its size was reduced and parts auctioned off including the elaborate large porch.
+When they left its size was reduced and parts auctioned including the elaborate large porch.